justinmahar/SublimeCSAutocompletePlus/README.md

 ### Type Hinting

+Document your code and you shall be rewarded in many ways.
+One of these way is autocompletion.
+Another of these ways is a warm, fuzzy feeling all over.

+CA+ can detect types using hints you provide it in comments.
+You can even add method headers with hints for parameters.

-* Variable declaration type hints
+* Variable assignment type hints
   - When you assign a variable, you can add a type hint that CA+ will use to look up the class autocompletions for you.
 This type must be in square brackets, and in a single-line `#` comment on either the same line or the previous line, in the form `[TYPENAME]`.
 Other text can surround the type hint.
-This works for assignments only.

 ```
 	# The [String] to add type hinting for